czzarr/czzarr.github.com/source/_posts/2012-04-27-who-are-still-in-the-race.markdown

 on earth confront one another for the title of Master Catcher on Earth.
 The tournament proceeds in 6 rounds.
 At each round each participant meets the 7 others challengers.
-Leaderboard's computation is easy: 1 point for one victory.
+Leaderboard's computation is easy: 1 point for 1 victory.
 As you may know there is no draw in Catch.

 3 months before the end of the Tournament here's the leaderboard and the remaining matches.